DePrettoM/EEGpal/README.md

 2. If you already have an EEGLAB version mapped in your Matlab path, remove it, as it could cause a conflict with the EEGLAB version included in EEGpal.
 3. Add this folder to your local Matlab path (use of the command *setpath('path of the EEGpal folder')*.
 4. Use the command *EEGpal* to start the software.

-## How to use it
-*Throughout the Guided User Interfaces (GUIs) you will find additional information while pressing on the* `❓ buttons`.
-Otherwise you will find written tutorial files in the folder */Manuels* of this repository.

 ## Cite the repository
 De Pretto M., Mouthon M., EEGpal, (2024), GitHub repository, https://github.com/DePrettoM/EEGpal